Randalab6/spotify-profile-app/README.md

 ## License

-This project is licensed under the MIT License
+Distributed under the MIT License.
+See LICENSE.txt for more information.